 Although it is very strong, gold is the most malleable of all metals.
 Pure gold is too soft to withstand the stresses of everyday use, so it combines with different alloys to give it strength and durability.
 These alloys include metals such as silver, copper, nickel and zinc.
 Chromium is the hardest metal known to man.

+Investment in Gold is a popular option for those looking to diversify their portfolio and hedge against inflation.
 While you may not have heard of chrome, you have most likely heard of stainless steel.
 Chromium is the key ingredient in stainless steel, which is why it is used in a variety of environments.
 Because it's too delicate to use undiluted, gold is often combined with other metals such as zinc or copper.
 While part of the reason why gold is so popular in jewelry manufacturing is due to the value we have historically assigned to it (after all, it has been used as a bargaining chip), it is also very soft and malleable.

 However, regardless of how it is manufactured, the combination of steel with other strong metals makes it the strongest known metal in the universe.
 Now that you know the toughest metals out there, you're one step closer to choosing the right metal for your next project.
 One thing to keep in mind is that you should definitely keep your gold jewelry out of the pool and hot tub.
 Undoubtedly, silver, gold and platinum are the most popular metals among jewelry manufacturers, but other non-precious jewelry metals can also be used.